cwoolner/flex-poker/README.md

 * Node.js/npm
 * Java 11
 * Maven
-* Redis - only required if using the "prod" Spring profile
+* Redis - only required if using the `redis` Spring profile
 * Docker (>= 17.05) - if you want to use the provided Dockerfile to build/run

 ## Front-end libraries/frameworks